influxdata/k8s-kapacitor-autoscale/README.md

 ## Why not just use an HPA?

-Kuberentes already comes with a horizontal pod autoscaler (HPA), why use Kapacitor?
+Kubernetes already comes with a [horizontal pod autoscaler](http://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) (HPA), why use Kapacitor?
 First, off the HPA was the basis for how the autoscaler was implemented in Kapacitor.
 Currently the HPA can only scale based off memory/cpu usage metrics or using custom metrics which must be defined via cAdvisor specific definitions.